LJPZebra/OLU/1P_Multicolor_System.md

 * Switch on the camera and align the laser into the focal plane of the detection objective by moving the light-sheet forming unit with the z-translation stage until you see a sharp image of the laser with the camera.
 If you do not see the laser move the galvanometer mirror to bring the laser into the field of view.
 * Fine align the laser waist into the center of the field of view using the x-translation stage
 * Now drive the galvanometer with a saw tooth pattern.
 You can do this without computer interfacing by using a [function generator]() via a function generator by using an [I/O-card]() and controlled via a dedicated [computer software](Software.md) to generate the light-sheet.
 Adjust the amplitude of the movement such that the light-sheet covers exactly the field of view.
-* Now you can place your prefered sample into the light-sheet and image it!
+* Now you can place your prefered sample into the light-sheet and image it (*DO NOT* forget to clean if you have used fluorescein)!
 Move the manual objective focus of the microscope and you can scan in 3D through your sample or record 3D time lapse movies using your microscope control software that synchronizes the objective movement with image acquisition.
 * Troubleshooting:
     * Your image is not sharp homogeneously across the field of view: The light-sheet might be tilted with respect to the focal plane of the detection objective.
 In this case you can correct this by tilting slightly the entire unit.
 For this, unscrew slightly screws that fix the unit via the adapter plate to the microscope translation stage.
 Insert a thin paper partly between the adapter plate and the stage such that the unit gets tiltited in the correct direction once you refix the screws.
 Repeat this procedure until your image is in focus across the entire field of view.